Carlos Calzadilla

-Carlos Daniel Calzadilla Durán (born 14 November 2001) is a Venezuelan footballer who plays as an winger for Venezuelan Primera División side Deportivo Táchira.
+Carlos Daniel Calzadilla Durán (born 14 November 2001) is a Venezuelan footballer who plays as a winger for Venezuelan Primera División side Deportivo Táchira.

 Career

 Club career

 Calzadilla is a product of Deportivo Táchira.
 He got his official and professional debut for Deportivo Táchira on 8 February 2020 against Aragua F.C. in the Venezuelan Primera División.
 Calzadilla made five league appearances in his debut season.